medic/cht-docs/content/en/apps/examples/covid-education.md

 ## Solution Overview

 The CHT provides a flexible way to deliver timely COVID-19 remote training and education to CHWs.
-In collaboration with [Stanford's Digital Medic Team](https://digitalmedic.stanford.edu/), and vetted by a team of health experts at Stanford, a form-based application was designed to deliver three remote learning modules.
-Utilizing tasks to order the modules, CHWs can progress through training at their own pace.
+In collaboration with [Stanford's Digital Medic Team](https://digitalmedic.stanford.edu/), and vetted by a team of health experts at Stanford, three remote learning modules were designed.
+CHWs can progress through training at their own pace, and receive tasks in their CHT app to encourage them to complete the modules.
 The training modules:

 * Build on verifiable health safety guidance from the CDC and WHO
 * Can be deployed using the CHT app or SMS workflows